Alice in Wonderland party ideas

 - Shape your invitations like a playing card, tea bag, teapot or tea cup.
 Or make a top hat, and replace the 10/6 card with a card containing the party details.

-- Hide a stuffed toy representing the Dormouse in one of the teapots.
+- Hide a plush animal representing the Dormouse in one of the teapots.

 - Scatter Alice in Wonderland related items across the table, like little golden keys and keyholes

-- Decorate your door so it represents the rabbit hole, or the looking glass, where people have to go through to enter the party.
+- Decorate your door so it represents the rabbit hole, or a looking glass, where people have to go through to enter the party.
 Or use a play tunnel.

 - You could also decorate your door, or just the doorknob, to look like the door in Disney's cartoon movie